fieldtrip/website/workshop/toolkit2020.md

 4. The data needed for the tutorials are available on /home/common as well, so you don’t need to download this in advance.
 If you insist on downloading the data in advance, you can follow the instructions of point 4 provided in the section above.

-    The raw MEG data set of ‘Subject01’, and associated data are located in /home/common/matlab/fieldtrip/data.
-Additional hands-on session specific data are located in  /home/common/matlab/fieldtrip/data/ftp/tutorial.
+    The raw MEG data set of ‘Subject01’, and associated data are located in `/home/common/matlab/fieldtrip/data`.
+Additional hands-on session specific data are located in  `/home/common/matlab/fieldtrip/data/ftp/tutorial`.
 These data are needed once we get to the respective hands-on session:

-    -   /home/common/matlab/fieldtrip/data/ftp/tutorial/eventrelatedaveraging
+    -   `/home/common/matlab/fieldtrip/data/ftp/tutorial/eventrelatedaveraging`
-    -   /home/common/matlab/fieldtrip/data/ftp/tutorial/timefrequencyanalysis
+    -   `/home/common/matlab/fieldtrip/data/ftp/tutorial/timefrequencyanalysis`
-    -   /home/common/matlab/fieldtrip/data/ftp/tutorial/beamformer
+    -   `/home/common/matlab/fieldtrip/data/ftp/tutorial/beamformer`
-    -   /home/common/matlab/fieldtrip/data/ftp/tutorial/cluster_permutation_timelock
+    -   `/home/common/matlab/fieldtrip/data/ftp/tutorial/cluster_permutation_timelock`
-    -   /home/common/matlab/fieldtrip/data/ftp/tutorial/connectivity
+    -   `/home/common/matlab/fieldtrip/data/ftp/tutorial/connectivity`

-You can find the links to the tutorials in the google calendar.
-We will also post all important links for each on-going session in slack and at the top of this document.
+You can find the links to the tutorials in the Google calendar.
+We will also post all important links for each on-going session in Slack and at the top of this document.

 To kick off each hands-on session we will give a short introduction to the tutorial in the main Zoom meeting room.
 Then you will have time to work on the respective tutorial at your own pace, while staying connected to others via Zoom and Slack.
-As you work on the tutorial you should record your progress in your dedicated google doc which will be shared with you in advance.
+As you work on the tutorial you should record your progress in your dedicated Google doc which will be shared with you in advance.
 Please copy and paste your terminal output and screenshots of your figures as you run the tutorial code.
 This way you can record any warnings that might appear in the output, some of which are expected, others potentially indicating that something is going wrong.
-We will be monitoring your google doc (i.e. “look over your shoulder”) to keep track of your progress and make sure you are on the right track.
+We will be monitoring your Google doc (i.e. “look over your shoulder”) to keep track of your progress and make sure you are on the right track.

 You should keep the main Zoom session open in the background during the entire hands-on.
 From time to time we will make announcements via the general Zoom session or invite you to join a short breakout session discussing a recurring question.

 Besides the main Zoom session there will be multiple breakout rooms, one room dedicated to each participant.
 If you require one-on-one help from one of the tutors or you would like to have a discussion with other participants you can contact them via Slack and invite them to join you in your breakout room.
 During the hands-on sessions you will be granted Co-host rights which will allow you to move freely between rooms.
 You don’t have to stay in your own room, you can also move to another breakout room to join a fellow participant (e.g., a colleague) that is working on similar data.
 We will practice the breakout rooms in advance.

 Next to Zoom you should also monitor the session-specific channel in Slack.
 This is the place where you can communicate with fellow toolkit participants, the FieldTrip organizers and tutors.
 You can post questions in the channel or ask for one-on-one help in Zoom.
-You can identify tutors on slack through their status which will be set to “🤓 tutor”
+You can identify tutors on Slack through their status which will be set to “🤓 tutor”

 When the hands-on session comes to an end, we will close all breakout rooms and gather in the main Zoom room for a Q&A and wrap-up session.